shanna/migrate/README.md

 * Migrate anything not just SQL by implementing the abstract driver interface.
 * Plain files are streamed to migration driver.
-* Executabes files are run and stream STDOUT to migration driver.
+* Executabe files are run and stream STDOUT to migration driver.

 ## Drivers